nicholasjackson/grpc-consul-resolver/README.md

 // use the default poll interval of 60 seconds
 // the poll interval can be changed by setting the resolvers PollInterval field
 // r.PollInterval = 10 * time.Second

+// The Query is the type of query to use for service catalog lookups, there are
+// two implemented mehods catalog.ServiceQuery and catalog.PreparedQuery
+sq := catalog.NewServiceQuery(consulClient, true)

+// Then create a resolver which is responsible for passing discovered endpoints
+// to the load balancer
-r := resolver.NewResolver(10*time.Second, consulClient.Health())
+r := resolver.NewResolver(sq)

-lb := grpc.RoundRobin(r)
+// Create the gRPC load balancer lb := grpc.RoundRobin(r)

-// create a new client and wait to establish a connection before returning c, err := grpc.Dial(
+// create a new gRPC client connection c, err := grpc.Dial(
 	"test_grpc",
 	grpc.WithInsecure(),
 	grpc.WithBalancer(lb),
-	grpc.WithBlock(),
 	grpc.WithTimeout(5*time.Second),
 )

-// create a service client
-cc := echo.NewEchoServiceClient(c)
+// create the instance of our test client cc := echo.NewEchoServiceClient(c)

 // call the service method